 What’s interesting and even a factor in anemone plant care, is how each of these types grow.
 For instance, the spring-blooming anemone plants will generally grow from rhizomes or tubers.
 Fall-flowering types, however, usually have fibrous or tuberous roots.

 Growing Anemone Windflower

 You can grow anemones just about anywhere.
 However, caution should be taken with respect to their location, as their spreading growth habit can become rather invasive.
 Therefore, when growing anemone windflower, you may want to consider placing them in bottomless containers prior to putting them in the garden.

 That being said, anemones are planted in spring or fall, depending on the type you have.
 Before planting, soak tubers overnight and then place them in well-draining, fertile soil preferably in a slightly shaded area.
-Plant anemones about 3-4 inches deep, on their sides, and space them about 4-6 inches apart.
+Plant anemones about 3 to 4 inches deep, on their sides, and space them about 4 to 6 inches apart.

 Anemone Flowers Care

 Once established, care of anemone consists of merely watering as needed and keeping old foliage removed by cutting back to the ground prior to new growth.
-Rhizomatous clumps can be divided every 2-3 years during spring.
+Rhizomatous clumps can be divided every two to three years during spring.
 Tuberous types are best separated during their dormant period, usually in summer.